 Under the Advisory Agreement our Adviser is responsible for our day-to-day operations and administration, record keeping and regulatory compliance functions.
 Specifically, these responsibilities included identifying, evaluating, negotiating and consummating all investment transactions consistent with our investment objectives and criteria; providing us with all required records and regular reports to our Board of Directors concerning our Adviser's efforts on our behalf; and maintaining compliance with all regulatory requirements applicable to us.
-The Advisory Agreement provides for an annual base management fee equal to 2% of our total stockholders' equity (less the recorded value of any preferred stock) and an incentive fee based on our funds from operations, or "FFO," which rewards our Adviser if our quarterly FFO (before giving effect to any incentive fee) exceeds 1.75% (7% annualized) of our total stockholders' equity (less the recorded value of any preferred stock).
-A portion of the incentive fee may be waived in order to maintain the current level of distributions to our stockholders.
+The Advisory Agreement provides for an annual base management fee equal to 2% of our total stockholders' equity (less the recorded value of any preferred stock) and an incentive fee based on our FFO, which rewards our Adviser if our quarterly FFO (before giving effect to any incentive fee) exceeds 1.75% (7% annualized) of our total stockholders' equity (less the recorded value of any preferred stock).
+Our Adviser has the ability to issue a full or partial waiver of the incentive fee and may do so in order to maintain the current level of distributions to our stockholders.
+For the year ended December 31, 2008, an unconditional and irrevocable voluntary waiver of the incentive fee was issued by our Adviser for approximately \$2.2 million.